Yes. We can bill Facility and/or Group Habilitation Day services, as well as Respite for individuals who receive waiver funding.

 While horseback riding is not a part of every camp, all campers have the opportunity to meet and interact with the horses.

 First, please visit “Meet the Horses” section on our website to better understand the wide range of horses – and personalities – who reside in our big barn.
-Camp Red Cedar owns two of the horses; the remaining horses are donated or leased for the summer programs.
-All horses go through a screening and training process to ensure they will be a good fit for our program.
+Camp Red Cedar owns some of the horses; the remaining horses are donated or leased for our equine-related programs.
+All horses go through a screening and training process to ensure they will be a good fit for our programs.
 Likewise, we require the horses to receive annual vaccinations, maintain a regular farrier and de-worming schedule, and adhere to a nutritional diet.

 Six hours is our maximum, with our regular schedule being two to three hours per day.